FaboSc/udacity-linux-configuration/README.md

  ### Refactor Code
  * Changed database from sqlite to postgresql
  * Adjusted client-secrets.json path
+ * Added Address to GoogleApi and downloaded new client_secrets.json
+ * Transfered the new client_secrets.json with pscp

  ### Third party sites
  * [Flask and WSGI](http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/)